mdub/clamp/README.markdown

 For flag options, Clamp appends "`?`" to the generated reader method; ie. you get a method called "`#verbose?`", rather than just "`#verbose`".

 Negatable flags are easy to generate, too:

     option "--[no-]force", :flag, "be forceful (or not)"

 Clamp will handle both "`--force`" and "`--no-force`" options, setting the value of "`#force?`" appropriately.

-### Values from the environment

-Sometimes you'll want to pass in option values from the environment:

-    option "--port", "PORT", "the port to listen on", :environment_variable => "PORT" do |val|
-      val.to_i
-    end

-The above means that in the absence of '--port' on the command line, Clamp will check for `PORT` in the environment.
-This lets you do:

-    % export PORT=8080
-    % ./mycommand

 Declaring parameters
 --------------------